 A lab is only as good as its members.
 Introducing our team of dedicated individuals and their interests.

-She received her BA in Biochemistry at NYU and PhD in Immunology at University of Pennsylvania.
+Shirley received her B.A. in Biochemistry at NYU and Ph.D. in Immunology at University of Pennsylvania.
 She then was a postdoc with Amita Sehgal and discovered that circadian rhythms at the blood-brain barrier affected a key function.
 Her goal now is to study rhythms, sleep-wake behavior, and the blood-brain barrier.

 Kaeun (Annie) Lee

 Annie is majoring in Biology and is interested in studying how cells work in the body and the brain.
-She enjoys binge-watching good Netflix shows and thinks fruit flies are cute.
+She enjoys binge-watching good Netflix shows and thinks cells are cute.